Hoyasumii/bee-movie/README.md

 Yeah!

 I'm a Pollen Jock!
 And it's a perfect fit.
-All I gotta do are the sl
+All I gotta do are the sle